Last Updated on by Indian Holiday

 2 Nights / 3 daysDelightful Goa Vacation

 3 Nights / 4 daysFun-Filled Week in Goa

 Location: Panaji, Goa

 Also Read: Fun Things to do in Goa

 6. Casa Severina

-Casa Severina, located in Calangute, is a commendable attempt to recreate the glories of the past and showcase the past splendor of vernacular heritage, culture, ethos and architecture.
+Casa Severina, located near to Calangute beach, is a commendable attempt to recreate the glories of the past and showcase the past splendor of vernacular heritage, culture, ethos, and architecture.
 You can experience the charms of this gracious residence with honeymoon tour packages.
-Indeed, it is a treat of true Goan Art de vive hospitality.
+Indeed, it is a treat of true Goan Art de vibe hospitality.
 Its owners, Mr. Joseph Sequeira and Mrs. Feliciana, sum it up well when they say, “Come in as guests…and leave as family.”

 The Casa, or the hotel, is a tribute to their grandmother Severina.
 When it comes to luxurious indulgences, the family has put every effort to ensure every bit of it.
 The rooms recreate the romance of the Spanish sonata with classical furniture and fine paintings.
 The romance of the bygone era comes to life here.
 Walk through the gardens with their enticing fountains, viewing gazebos and wishing wells.

 If you are looking for a fun-filled week in Goa, you should head to the Harvalem Falls.
 These splendid falls, located near Mapusa in North Goa, is one of the prominent tourist attraction in Goa during the monsoon season.
 The waters here fall from a height of 50m, making it an ideal picnic spot or a fun trip with family and friends.